liubingmx/doc/mybatis.md

 ```
 -
 ```
-In MySQL, use the following query, passing "params" as a String with the ids separated by comma:
+In MySQL, use the following query, passing "ids" as a String with the ids separated by comma:
-"SELECT * FROM table WHERE FIND_IN_SET(field, #{params})" In postgresql, one could use:
+"SELECT * FROM table WHERE FIND_IN_SET(id, #{ids})"
+In postgresql, one could use:
 "SELECT * FROM table WHERE id=ANY(#{ids}::int[])"